Module 6: Biopotential Signals [1]#

 Connect the BioAmp cable to your BioAmp band.
 Now apply a small amount of electrode gel or Ten20 conductive paste on the dry electrodes between the skin and metallic part of BioAmp cable.
 This improves the signal conductivity, enhancing overall signal quality.

-Method 1: Using Electrode gel#
+Method 1: Using gel for BioAmp bands#

 Method 2: Using Ten20 paste#